MaryamTunio/codealpha_task/README.md

-This repository contains 3 Python projects completed as part of the CodeAlpha Internship.
+This repository contains 3 Python projects completed as part of the @CodeAlpha Internship.
 Each project demonstrates core Python concepts such as loops, conditionals, file handling, and user interaction.

 _Projects Included